NoxArt/SublimeText2-FTPSync/README.md

 * **Set key bindings (hotkeys) for frequent actions you use**

-Please edit only `Key Bindings - User` (to open: `Preferences > Package Control > FTPSync > Key Bindings - User`).
+Please edit only `Key Bindings - User`, open using:
+`Preferences > Package Control > FTPSync > Key Bindings - User`
 You can use the contents of `Key Bindings - Default` as a template and copy it there.
 If you edit `Key Bindings - Default` (either Sublime's or FTPSync's), your changes will be lost on update.
 [More info](https://github.com/NoxArt/SublimeText2-FTPSync/wiki/Key-bindings)

 * **Renaming and deleting**